opf/openproject/docs/getting-started/my-account/README.md

 ![delete your account](delete-account.png)

 <div class="alert alert-info" role="alert">
-Important: Deleting a user account is permanent and cannot be reversed.
+**Important**: Deleting a user account is permanent and cannot be reversed.
 </div>